RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 3.md

 Answer: B

 ### Question # 19 - Megan is starting her organization’s change management practices.
-She has conducted an asset inventory.
-What step is typically next in a change management process?
+[She has conducted an asset inventory].
+What step is [typically next] in a change management process?
-A. Creating a baseline
+A.  **Creating a baseline**
 B.	Deploying new assets
 C.	Establishing a CMB
 D.	Documenting deviations from the baseline